sherryw94/travel-reopening/public/data/written/KR_domestic.md

 - Domestic travel is now open and South Korean air carriers have [resumed domestic flights](https://newsinfo.inquirer.net/1259719/south-koreas-air-carriers-resume-domestic-routes-for-spring-travel-season), but safety measures are still in place.
 At local airports, this means enforced temperature checks and mandatory wearing of masks.

-- As of **May 28, 2020,** a series of social distancing measures [have been re-imposed](https://www.straitstimes.com/asia/east-asia/south-korea-reimposes-strict-social-distancing-rules-after-spike-in-cases) due to a new spike in COVID-19 cases.
-These measures remain in place until further notice.
+- As of **August 15, 2020**, [stricter social distancing measures have been imposed in Seoul and Gyeonggi province](https://www.garda.com/crisis24/news-alerts/369321/south-korea-authorities-impose-stricter-measures-in-seoul-and-gyeonggi-province-august-15-update-27) due to a spike in COVID-19 cases.
+Under Stage Two guidelines, indoor gatherings are now limited to 50 people and outdoor gatherings are limited to 100 people.
+Spectators are no longer allowed at sports matches.

 For the most up-to-date public advisories relating to COVID-19, refer to the [Ministry of Health and Welfare (MOHW)](http://ncov.mohw.go.kr/en/infoBoardList.do?brdId=14&brdGubun=141&dataGubun=&ncvContSeq=&contSeq=&board_id=) of South Korea.